 The SS WOD Bar Review

 Here’s a brief rundown on the bar itself.

 SS WOD Bar: Knurling

-I really, really want people who have handled this bar to comment on this section so that those of you who haven’t handled it (or any American Barbell stainless steel bar) won’t think I’m exaggerating, or simply full of shtuff.
+I really want people who have handled this bar to comment on this section so that those of you who have not handled it (or any American Barbell stainless steel bar) will not think I’m exaggerating, or simply full of shtuff.

 I’d rate the overall grip of the SS WOD as an easy 10/10.
-The knurl itself is a compact, medium-depth pattern that feels surprisingly soft to the touch.
-The combination of this refined knurling and the natural, firm feel of the stainless steel makes this bar incredibly secure.
-With no harshness or sharpness, the SS shaft clings to your hands without any slipping or sliding.
+The knurl is a compact, medium-depth pattern that feels surprisingly soft to the touch.
+The combination of this refined knurl and the natural, firm feel of the stainless steel makes this bar feel incredibly secure.
+With no harshness or sharpness, the stainless shaft clings to your hands without any slipping or sliding.
 Adding chalk to this already secure grip is like gluing the bar to your hands.
 It’s not going anywhere.

-Like I mentioned, I own both the SS WOD Bar and the AB Professional SS Bearing Bar, and I can tell you that both of these bars have a very soft initial feel to them, yet they offer holding power that chrome and zinc coated bars with twice as much aggressiveness can’t even consistently offer.
-Don’t get me wrong, by no means am I saying that the SS bars are the only bars that feel this secure in the hands, but I am saying that they are among the handful of bars that do.
+Like I said, I own both the SS WOD Bar and the AB Professional SS Bearing Bar, and I can tell you that both of these bars have a very soft initial feel to them and yet they offer holding power that chrome and zinc coated bars with twice as much aggressiveness can’t touch.
+Do not get me wrong, by no means am I saying that the SS bars are the only bars that feel this secure in the hands, but I am saying that they are among the handful of bars that do.

 SS WOD Bar: Sleeve Rotation